 The paper is structured in the following way: In Section 2 we present the stellar properties of RY Tau.
-We go on with describing the observations, both the archival data and the new observations, in Sections 3 and 4.
-We make measurements and analyse our data in preparation of the disk model in Section 5 and the radiative transfer modelling is described in Section 6.
-We go on discussing our result in Section 7 and summarize our conclusions in Section 8.
+We subsequently describe the observations, including both the archival data and the new observations, in Sections 3 and 4.
+We perform measurements and analyse our data in preparation for the disk model in Section 5, and the radiative transfer modelling is described in Section 6.
+We go on to discuss our result in Section 7 and summarize our conclusions in Section 8.